meetri/cryptotrader/README.md

 I basically run my bot in a tmux session on the cloud somewhere.
 Currently it outputs directly to the terminal.
 ( see screenshot )

+- Now has a pretty snazy frontend to visualize bot operations ( see screenshot )

 TODO:
 - [x] build scraper to gather data into influxdb for visualization in grafana
 - [x] build TA framework using TA-lib and log in influxdb for visualization in grafana